StaticBeagle/ETK4J/README.md

 The library also uses code translated from [SciPy](https://scipy.org/) and [NumPy](https://numpy.org/).
 Pleas see [SciPy](https://github.com/StaticBeagle/ETK4J/blob/master/SciPy).

-Last but not least, this project includes code that was translated from [numal](https://github.com/JeffBezanson/numal).
+Last but not least, this project includes code that was translated from [numal](https://github.com/JeffBezanson/numal), and also from [Math.NET](https://www.mathdotnet.com/) please see [Math.NET](https://github.com/StaticBeagle/ETK4J/blob/master/Math.NET.txt).

 There's a set of examples that show how to use some classes contained in the library.
 The examples can be found in: